MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - ex we might use the same data over and over which calls it many times
 - then we might keep it in the register so we dont get it replaced in the near future.

 - In computer programming, progams tend to run in linear order.
 If the CPU, for example, requested word 6000, it is likely that soon words around 6000 will be requested.
 This is called the `principal of spatcial locality`.
 Because of the principle of spatial locality, negihboring words are fetched into the cache whenever memory words are, because cache serves words faster to the CPU.
-Analogy: If you hear people talking about Tiger Woods, you can guess words they will probably say inteh near future (2 minutes?): golf, cheater, titles, sports, nike.
+Analogy: If you hear people talking about Tiger Woods, you can guess words they will probably say in the near future (2 minutes?): golf, cheater, titles, sports, nike.
 Another anaology: If you see someone at the store with taco shells in their basket, you can guess other items that will be in there too: beef, cilantro, cheese, sour cream.

 There is also a `principle of temporal locality`, which means the same word being requested now, will likely be re-requested again soon.
 Because of the principle of temporal locality, the cache tries to keep recent words there (don't let them get evicted).
 Analogy: you hear someone in the hallway talking about Tiger Woods.
 You can guess some words they'll say (probably) in the near future: Tiger Woods.

 - CPU doesn't know the cache exists.

 - with no cache to boot up windows it will take how much longer?
 It took about 2 hours.
-It didn't havea problem doing it as long as you are patient.
+It didn't have a problem doing it as long as you are patient.
 You dont need cache but then you will need a lot of patience.

 `translation` takes the whole thing at once then runs it then you dont need the other program.